 What are the actual plan options for your employee zip codes?

-Request the specific plan documents — not a summary sheet — for health, dental, and vision options available in your employees' locations.
+Request the specific plan documents, not a summary sheet.
+For health, dental, and vision options available in your employees' locations.
 Carrier networks vary dramatically by geography.
 A PEO with excellent plans in one region may have limited options in another.

 Red flag: Cannot show actual plan documents before signing